CMSgov/ab2d-sample-client-bash/README.md

 Arguments:
-  -sandbox -- if running against ab2d sandbox environment -prod -- if running against ab2d production environment --auth -- base64 encoded "clientid:password" OR a path to a file containing the base64
+  -sandbox -- if running against ab2d sandbox environment -prod -- if running against ab2d production environment --auth -- the path to a file base64 containing the base64
+            credentials encoded as "clientid:password".
-            credentials.
-The path must end in ".base64" --contract -- if searching specific contract then give contract number ex.
+  --contract -- if searching specific contract then give contract number ex.
 Z0001 --directory -- if you want files and job info saved to specific directory --since -- if you only want data after a certain date specify this parameter.